Jmtechh/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 The aim of this lab is to pracitce using Active directory via virtual box.
 In this lab I create two Windows virtual machines.
-One of them will be the domain controller which I will install Active Directory and the other will be the client PC that will be under the domain of the domain controller.
-This lab will include networking, user creation in AD, IP addressing, routing, NAT, domain controll, and scripting.
+One of them will be the domain controller which I will install Active Directory and the other will be the client PC that will be under the domain of the domain controller PC.
+One of the goals of this lab is to enable network communication between the two virtual machines through IP address, routing and NAT.
+Another goal is to create multiple users and input it into Active Directory under the users folder.
+This will be done by running a script in powershell that automatically inputs a list of users/names into the AD system.

 <h2>Utilities Used</h2>